- Why Research

 Harvard Medical School

-Seeking to improve success rates in breast cancer surgery and reduce the need for subsequent surgeries with advanced imaging techniques and biomarkers.
+- Seeking to improve success rates in breast cancer surgery.

 For patients with early-stage breast cancer, breast-conserving surgery (lumpectomy) along with whole breast radiation is a standard approach in treatment.
 The foremost goal of breast conserving surgery is to remove the cancerous tissue and leave the patient with a cosmetically acceptable result.